-Services for GAMC recipients and for MinnesotaCare recipients who are adults without children are paid according to the payment methodology noted in the applicable individual service sections.
+Services for MinnesotaCare recipients who are adults without children are paid according to the payment methodology noted in the applicable individual service sections of the manual.

-All services provided to MA recipients at an IHS or tribal facility must be billed under the IHS or tribal facility provider number.
-IHS and tribal providers must include the treating provider’s MHCP provider number or National Provider Number (NPI) on all claim lines requiring a treating provider number.
-Claims submitted without a treating provider number when one is required will be denied.
-Please note:
+All services provided to MA recipients at an IHS or tribal facility must be billed with the IHS or tribal facility National Provider Identifier (NPI) or MHCP assigned Unique Minnesota Provider Identifier (UMPI) provider number.
+IHS and tribal providers must include the NPI or UMPI on all claim lines requiring a treating provider number.
+Claims submitted without a treating provider NPI or UMPI when one is required will be denied.

-All covered services must be billed in the appropriate claim formats (e.g., 837P (professional) claim format, ADA, Pharmacy NCPDP).
+All covered services must be billed in the appropriate claim formats, for example, 837P (professional), 837D (Dental) or Pharmacy NCPDP.
 All services provided must be included with the claim, even if only one encounter payment will be generated.

-Services billed under an individual provider’s number will not be paid at the IHS encounter rate
+Services billed under an individual provider NPI will not be paid at the IHS encounter rate.

 Child and Teen Checkups (C&TC) Services